 Here’s some examples of problem recognition keywords.

 Use a keyword research tool such as Ahrefs or Keyword Surfer and enter a target keyword to identify a large list of keywords.

 Throughout this page I’ll use “website” to show you examples of these keywords.

 Searching an “issue” would suggest a problem.

 In this example, there are 1389 keywords; certainly less than “how” keywords.

-Using “for” to filter your seed keyword is a good tactic for finding out what your target audience is searching for.
+Using “for” you can filter your seed keyword as a good tactic for finding out what your target audience is searching for.

 A woman may search “jeans for ladies” or “jeans for ladies size 10”.

 These keywords could also be considered “customer defining” keywords; see the next stage for more details.

 Likewise in this example you can see people searching for specific types of websites just for them.